Python-SIP/sip/doc/directives.rst

     %End

-This directive (along with :directive:`%BIReleaseBufferCode`) is used to specify code that implements the buffer interface of Python v3.
-If Python v2 is being used then this is ignored.
+This directive (along with :directive:`%BIReleaseBufferCode`) is used to specify code that implements Python's buffer interface.

 The variables that are made available to the handwritten code depend on whether or not the limited Python API is enabled or not.
 The following